 – Dan Slain, Pittsburgh, Pennsylvania

 Mano began his journey as a camp director at an early age, starting his first basketball camp in his parents’ backyard at the age of 15.
 By the time he finished high school, over 150 kids were attending his backyard camps each summer.
-By his last year in of university, nearly 400 kids were attending the camps.
+By his last year in university, nearly 400 kids were attending the camps.

 Upon graduation, Mano started his highly-acclaimed high school assembly presentation, “Power To Choose.”
 Mano used his Harlem Globetrotter-type presentation as a platform to inspire over 250,000 students across North America.